pnnartas/ajax-list/README.md

 * * *

-Now for the CSS: there is no CSS embedded in the main JavaScript file, so if you want, you may write all styles from scratch.
+There is no CSS embedded in the main JavaScript file, so if you wish, you may write all styles from scratch.

 Instead I recommend using [Twitter's Bootstrap](http://twitter.github.com/bootstrap/) for basic styling, it makes your tables and lists look nice by default.
-AJAX Table was build with Bootstrap in mind, but don't rely on it, skip few paragraphs if you don't use Bootstrap.
+AJAX Table was built with Bootstrap in mind but doesn't depend on it.
+Skip a few paragraphs if you don't use Bootstrap.

 **If you are using Bootstrap**, you may want to include [ajax-list-bootstrap.css](https://raw.github.com/mitskevich/ajax-list/master/src/css/ajax-list-bootstrap.css) in your HTML: